Transgenders, one of the subjects that we discussed today in the EIB network.

 I don't know.

-I guess I got my arms wrapped around this Bruce Jenner thing so much that it's time's compressed here.
+I guess I got my arms wrapped around this Bruce Jenner thing so much that time's compressed here.

-And he was very upset of me.
+And he was very upset about it.

 He's upset at me.